jellyfin/jellyfin.org/docs/general/networking/index.md

 :::caution

-In order for Chromecast to work on a non-public routable connection, 8.8.8.8 must be blocked on the Chromecast's Gateway.
-Blocking 8.8.8.8 on your router is the easiest solution to this problem.
+In order for Chromecast to work on a non-public routable IPv4 connection, 8.8.8.8 must be blocked on the Chromecast's Gateway.
+Blocking 8.8.8.8 and redirecting local DNS requests to your local Jellyfin IP on your router is a solution to this problem.
+Another solution would be to use IPv6 instead of IPv4.
+For IPv6 there is no differentiation between public and local IP.
+One single IPv6 address can be publicly routable and accessible from the local LAN.

 :::